chaeyeonguc/R-II_final/README.md

 Version of R used: 2023-03-15 (Version 4.2.3)

-Summary of code: There are several r scripts to be reviewed:
+Summary of code: This is R II programming final project to investigate how and what types of financial inclusion for the poor are correlated with poverty levels across countries.
+There are several r scripts to be reviewed:

 data.R contains any data loading, retrieval, and wrangling for further plotting and model fitting.
 The number of datasets are 4: